 - Significant feedback on assignments

-- 6 months membership to the Yoga for Pain Practitioner network
+- Six months complimentary membership to the Yoga for Pain Practitioner network

 - Eligibility for listing on the Yoga for Pain Practitioner Register as a yoga teacher, health professional, or both (subject to successfully completing assignments and adhering to a code of ethics)